ncatlab/nlab-content/pages/5/1/5/8/8515/content.md

 $$\frac{\Gamma \vdash A \; \mathrm{type} \quad \Gamma \vdash a \equiv b : A \quad \Gamma, x:A, \Delta \vdash B(x) \; \mathrm{type}}{\Gamma, \Delta(a) \vdash B(a) \equiv B(b) \; \mathrm{type}}$$

-This implies the reflection rule of weak judgmental equalities because one could derive the following rule:
+This implies the reflection rule of the [[judgmental equality#ShorthandTypalEquality|equality judgment as shorthand for typal equality]] because one could derive the following rule:

 $$\frac{\Gamma \vdash a \equiv b:A}{\Gamma \vdash \mathrm{refl}_A(a):a =_A b}$$